 “Monica is phenomenal!
 I am extremely grateful for her guidance, support and availability during my legal matter.”

-What you may not know: Monica enjoys spending time with her husband, two children, and their handicap pug.
-She loves running, snowboarding and traveling to the beach.
+What you may not know: Monica enjoys spending time with her husband, two children, and dog.
+She loves running, snowboarding, and traveling to the beach.

 Meet the Team

 Patrick G. Barkman

 Client Relationship Specialist